Job outlooks for Managers in health care

 • Managers in health care mainly work in the following sectors:

-• Vancouver Island and Coast Region Good
+• Vancouver Island and Coast Region Moderate

 The following factors contributed to this outlook: